 Let's dive into ideation methods that will help you create thought leadership content, writing tips, and great examples.

 In Ryan Law's course “How to Write Thought Leadership Content,” he defines thought leadership as “the sharing of learned secrets.”
-He explains that these novel and interesting ideas can come from:
+He explains that these novel and interesting ideas for marketing leaders can come from:

 If you think about some classic examples of thought leadership content, like the "building in public" trend in tech, you'll notice many of these buckets overlap.